Overthinking and Anxiety: Breaking the Loop

 Is overthinking a symptom of anxiety?

 Yes.
 Repetitive, hard-to-control negative thinking is a core feature of anxiety disorders, particularly generalised anxiety disorder.
-It is also strongly associated with depression.
-Where overthinking is persistent and distressing, it is worth consulting a GP or mental health professional rather than treating it purely as a habit to manage.
+It's also strongly associated with depression.
+Where overthinking is persistent and distressing, it's worth consulting a GP or mental health professional rather than treating it purely as a habit to manage.